Tale of Two Brothers

-Synopsis
+Summary

 The story centers around two brothers: Anpu (Anubis), who is married, and the younger Bata.
 The brothers work together, farming land and raising cattle.
 One day, Anpu's wife attempts to seduce Bata.
 When he strongly rejects her advances, the wife tells her husband that his brother attempted to seduce her and beat her when she refused.
 In response to this, Anpu attempts to kill Bata, who flees and prays to Re-Harakhti to save him.
 The god creates a crocodile-infested lake between the two brothers, across which Bata is finally able to appeal to his brother and share his side of the events.
 To emphasize his sincerity, Bata severs his genitalia and throws them into the water, where a catfish eats them.

 Bata states that he is going to the Valley of Cedars, where he will place his heart on the top of the blossom of a cedar tree, so that if it is cut down Anpu will be able to find it and allow Bata to become alive again.
 Bata tells Anpu that if he is ever given a jar of beer that froths, he should know to seek out his brother.
 After hearing of his brother's plan, Anpu returns home and kills his wife.

-Meanwhile, Bata is establishing a life in the Valley of the Cedar, building a new home for himself.
+Meanwhile Bata is establishing a life in the Valley of the Cedar, building a new home for himself.
 Bata comes upon the Ennead, or the principal Egyptian deities, who take pity on him.
 Khnum, the god frequently depicted in Egyptian mythology as having fashioned humans on a potters' wheel, creates a wife for Bata.
 Because of her divine creation, Bata's wife is sought after by the pharaoh.
 When the pharaoh succeeds in bringing her to live with him, she tells him to cut down the tree in which Bata has put his heart.
 They do so, and Bata dies.